OpenSenecaAI/openseneca/README.md

 ## How it works

 OpenSeneca recognizes the intent of the prompt, and it selects the best LLM for that task, from those you have configured. \
-Along with the template, it also selects the best configuration for this task (temperatures, top_p).
+Along with the best LLM, it also selects the best configuration for this task (temperatures, top_p).

 <img src="./docs/how-it-works-diagram.jpg" />